therealPaulPlay/OpenGuessrEducation/README.md

 ## Getting started

 This project uses Svelte (UI Framework) with SvelteKit (Web development framework).
 You can check out their [official docs](https://svelte.dev/) to get started.
-Moreover, Tailwind CSS (which is dependent on PostCSS) is used for utility classes.
+Moreover, Tailwind CSS is used for utility classes.
 If you need help, feel free to consult the Discord server (Link found in the footer area on OpenGuessr Education or OpenGuessr).

 ## License